Skip to main content

 If you manufacture, maintain, or steward open source software, you may be wondering how the CRA applies to you.
 CRA reporting requirements will become applicable on 11 September 2026, with all requirements taking effect on 11 December 2027 — so it’s important to begin preparing now.

-About the CRA
+About the Cyber Resilience Act

 The Cyber Resilience Act (CRA) entered into force on 11 December 2024.
 CRA is a European law created to ensure that software products are designed and maintained with security in mind throughout their lifecycle.